Analysing Multiscale Clusterings with Persistent Homology: Theoretical Background

-In unsupervised learning, \textit{clustering} is the task to group data points into different clusters in the absence of ground-truth labels to obtain a partition of the dataset, and there exists an abundance of different clustering algorithms~\cite{jainDataClusteringReview1999,luxburgClusteringScienceArt2012}.
-We call \textit{multiscale clustering} the task to obtain a sequence of partitions $(\mathcal{P}^m)_{m\le M}$ from the finite set $X$ (rather than only a single partition), where the partition index $m$ enumerates the partitions.
-Moreover, the sequence of partitions can also be indexed with respect to a continuous \textit{scale} or \textit{resolution} function $\theta:\mathbbm{R}\rightarrow\Pi_X, t\mapsto\mathcal{P}^t$.
-Prominent methods for multiscale clustering are different variants of \textit{hierarchical clustering} that lead to a hierarchical sequences organised by a scale $\theta$ corresponding to the \textit{height} in the associated dendrogram~\cite{carlssonCharacterizationStabilityConvergence2010, carlssonAxiomaticConstructionHierarchical2013}, or \textit{Markov Stability} (MS) analysis~\cite{lambiotteLaplacianDynamicsMultiscale2009,delvenneStabilityGraphCommunities2010, lambiotteRandomWalksMarkov2014,schaubMarkovDynamicsZooming2012} that leads to a non-hierarchical sequence of partitions organised by a scale $\theta$ corresponding to the \textit{Markov time} of a random walk used to explore the multiscale structure of a network.
-Usually, the continuous scale function $\theta$ is piecewise-constant, i.e. it only has a finite number of \textit{critical values} $t_1 < t_2 < ... < t_M \in \mathbbm{R}$ such that
+In unsupervised learning, the task of \textit{(hard) clustering} consists of grouping data points into clusters to obtain a partition of the data set, $\mathcal{P}$, in the absence of ground truth labels.
+There is an abundance of clustering algorithms based on different heuristics~\autocite{jainDataClusteringReview1999,luxburgClusteringScienceArt2012,schaubManyFacetsCommunity2017}.
+We call \textit{multiscale clustering} the task of obtaining a sequence of partitions $(\mathcal{P}^m)_{m\le M}$ of the set $X$ (rather than only a single partition).
+The sequence of partitions can be represented through a continuous \textit{scale} or \textit{resolution} function $\theta:[t_1,\infty)\rightarrow\Pi_X$ so that any scale $t\ge t_1$ is assigned a partition $\theta(t)$.
+The function $\theta$ is piecewise-constant as given by a finite set of \textit{critical values} $t_1 < t_2 < ... < t_M \in \mathbbm{R}$ such that

-and we can thus equivalently express our multiscale sequence of partitions as $(\mathcal{P}^{t_m})_{m\le M}$.
-While hierarchical clustering can be represented by acyclic merge trees called \textit{dendrograms}~\cite{carlssonCharacterizationStabilityConvergence2010}, MS analysis needs to be represented by more general \textit{Sankey diagrams}, which also allow for crossings and non-hierarchies~\cite{zarateOptimalSankeyDiagrams2018}.

-Our work in this paper does not depend on the chosen multiscale clustering method but we take a not necessarily hierarchical sequence of partitions as a given to then study the properties of the sequence.
-Moreover, we often encounter \textit{quasi-hierarchical} sequences of partitions, i.e. non-hierarchical sequences of increasing coarseness that allow for some degree of hierarchy such that the associated Sankey diagrams ``almost look hierarchical to they eye'' although they are not.
-Part of our effort is also to measure hierarchy in a sequence of partitions and thus make the notion of quasi-hierarchy more rigorous.